kleenkanteen/my-website/src/content/blog/lead-engineer-keepsake.md

 description: "It's fun and interesting."
 ---

-# What is Keepsake
+# Intro

-[Keepsake](hellokeepsake.com) is a website that reduces manual work for estate planning lawyers (who you go to write a will and stuff).
+[Keepsake](hellokeepsake.com) is a webapp specifally for inheritance lawyers, the type you go to for a will.
 All they do in their jobs essentially is to collect info from clients, sometimes verbally in a meeting, use that to fill out forms, and then draft up the legal docs.
 Quite repetitive.
 Perfect for a tool to help them save time.

+Keepsake is a pre-MVP startup.
+There are 28ish lawyers on the waitlist who each got a 30min demo of the figma mockup back in Mar-Apr 2024, by Justin, the sales cofounder.
+Half of them said they'd be willing to sign up upon launch, and the other said they are interested but are waiting for it to launch before tehy decide.

-Keepsake is a pre-MVP startup with the planned launch date at sep 30.
-There are 5-10 lawyers on the waitlist who will pay upon MVP launch.
-The word startup sounds a bit weird, as if you got VC funding, which we got none of.
+The word startup sounds a bit weird, as if you got funding from investors, which we got none of.
 Think of it more as an early stage SaaS.

 There is 1 major competitor, DecisionVault.
-The founder made it after seeing his wife, an estate attorney, tediously filling out PDF/paper forms.
-So he made a site to collect this info in a online form.
-The idea for Keepsake is to be a step above this in automation.
-And many lawyers don't use any online form site, they just send a plain PDF to clients.
+The founder made it after seeing his wife, an inheritance lawyer, tediously having to re-type 34 different people's information, from paper to computer.
+So he made a site to collect all this info in a online form.
+Many lawyers don't use any online form solution, they just send a plain PDF to clients.
+The idea for Keepsake is to be a step above this, doing that but much more in the estate plannign workflow.

+Edit Dec 24, 2024: The title "lead engineer" is pretentious.
+I just intherited a codebase with 50k lines of code, a AWS ECS deployment infra that was shoddily setup and with 0 documentation.
+The secrets for the staging and production deployments were both stored in separate .env files inside a s3 bucket instead of being pulled from Secrets Manager.
+Total rookie move on whoever set that up, with clickops too so I can't easily replicate what they did.

+I had clean up the deployment mess, brought in 3 of my talented dev friends part-time at 15h/week to help out, and we made incredible progress and launched the beta in early Nov.
+The meat of this article was written on Sep 6, but I write this line on Dec 24.
+We are currently in beta with 2 lawyers, one of which has sent is forms from our site to 2 real clients last week.
+They will take about 3 weeks to fill it out.
+We are hoping to launch the MVP, with improvements from beta, in late jan.
+It's been a ride and over the past 2 months since Nov 1, I've met with 11 different lawyers, 1 paralegal, and 2 assitants, over 21 meetings.
+Some lawyers are repeat ones like those in our beta.
+I met 4 different times, 6 hours total, with the one who's trying it out with 2 clients right now.
+I got a lot of feedback.
+I see where the opportunity is.
+The team has changed drastically since Sep 6.
+And I'm excited to get this MVP launch going!

 # History of Keepsake